This article is all about the health risks forklift operators face on a daily basis.

 Simply standing for a long time puts pressure on your lower body.

-When you’re also bracing yourself against the movement of the forklift, the pressure and strain increases.
+When you’re also bracing yourself against the movement of the forklift, the pressure and strain increase.

 For operators of sit-down forklifts – anytime you twist around, you can also be stressing your knees.